History of Russia: Russian Federation (1991–present)

+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally in particular status in international organizations, nuclear weapons and debts and assets and general agreements.

 Liberal reforms of the 1990s

 Although Yeltsin came to power on a wave of optimism, he never recovered his popularity after endorsing Yegor Gaidar's "shock therapy" of ending Soviet-era price controls, drastic cuts in state spending, and an open foreign trade regime in early 1992 (see Russian economic reform in the 1990s).
 The reforms immediately devastated the living standards of much of the population.
 In the 1990s Russia suffered an economic downturn that was, in some ways, more severe than the United States or Germany had undergone six decades earlier in the Great Depression.
 Hyperinflation hit the ruble, due to monetary overhang from the days of the planned economy.

 Meanwhile, the profusion of small parties and their aversion to coherent alliances left the legislature chaotic.
 During 1993, Yeltsin's rift with the parliamentary leadership led to the September–October 1993 constitutional crisis.
 The crisis climaxed on 3 October, when Yeltsin chose a radical solution to settle his dispute with parliament: he called up tanks to shell the Russian White House, blasting out his opponents.
 As Yeltsin was taking the unconstitutional step of dissolving the legislature, Russia came close to a serious civil conflict.
 Yeltsin was then free to impose the current Russian constitution with strong presidential powers, which was approved by referendum in December 1993.
 The cohesion of the Russian Federation was also threatened when the republic of Chechnya attempted to break away, leading to the First and Second Chechen Wars.

 Economic reforms also consolidated a semi-criminal oligarchy with roots in the old Soviet system.
-Advised by Western governments, the World Bank, and the International Monetary Fund, Russia embarked on the largest and fastest privatization that the world had ever seen in order to reform the fully nationalized Soviet economy.
+Advised by Western governments, the World Bank, and the International Monetary Fund, Russia embarked on the largest and fastest privatization ever to reform the fully nationalized Soviet economy.
 By mid-decade, retail, trade, services, and small industry was in private hands.
 Most big enterprises were acquired by their old managers, engendering a new rich (Russian tycoons) in league with criminal mafias or Western investors.
 Corporate raiders such as Andrei Volgin engaged in hostile takeovers of corrupt corporations by the mid-1990s.

 By the mid-1990s Russia had a system of multiparty electoral politics.
-But it was harder to establish a representative government because of two structural problems—the struggle between president and parliament and the anarchic party system.
+But it was harder to establish a representative government because of the struggle between president and parliament and the anarchic party system.

 Meanwhile, the central government had lost control of the localities, bureaucracy, and economic fiefdoms, and tax revenues had collapsed.
 Still in a deep depression, Russia's economy was hit further by the financial crash of 1998.
-After the crisis, Yeltsin was at the end of his political career.
-Just hours before the first day of 2000, Yeltsin made a surprise announcement of his resignation, leaving the government in the hands of the little-known Prime Minister Vladimir Putin, a former KGB official and head of the FSB, the KGB's post-Soviet successor agency.
+At the end of 1999, Yeltsin made a surprise announcement of his resignation, leaving the government in the hands of the Prime Minister Vladimir Putin.